9ae/bellave/Sun and Moon.md

 We see that Diane was really in love with someone (with whom, it's never clarified)

 # S 3: evening Elanor
-> Shows how Elanor was feeling about the whote situation
+> Shows how Elanor was feeling about the whole situation
 > Kai finally catches Elanor in a lie.
 Seems like we have the killer

 Kai: Did you kill Kenji Ishida?